Some info has been automatically translated. Show original language

 About an hour north of Aberdeen, in the southern edge of Washington’s Olympic National Park, Lake Quinault is an isolated body of fresh water surrounded by towering firs, gushing waterfalls, and the dozens of hiking trails that connect them.
 The glacially-carved 3-acre lake is a popular starting off point for exploring the park, as well as a magnet for anyone looking to take a break from the mossy rainforest trails and get on the water.
 Kayaking and canoeing play big here — and for speed seekers, the nearby Quinalt and Queets rivers offer rafting tours that get the blood pumping.
 (For a fun land-water mashup ride, you can even rent a pontoon-style sea cycle and pedal your way around the lake.)
 In summer, the place is abuzz with anglers who flock to the area — home to some of the best fisheries in the Pacific Northwest — to cast for steelhead, trout, and salmon.

-Top things to do in Lake Quinault
+What are the top things to do in Lake Quinault?

 Quinault Rain Forest Loop